homieiot/homie5-device-profiles/docs/index.md

-# Introduction
+# Introduction to Homie Profiles

 ## Abstract

-This document aims to list a set of predefined device and capability profiles to be used in home automation scenarios.
+This document aims to list a set of predefined device and capability profiles to be used in IoT and home automation scenarios.
 Where the [Homie Convention](https://homieiot.github.io/) provides a standardized way for device discovery, descriptions, and value/event update publishing, the profiles defined here will add meaning to those devices, nodes and properties published.